StarPerfect/koroibos/README.md

 `npm test`

 When the tests have completed, you’ll get a read out of how things panned out.
-The tests will be a bit more noisy than what you’re used to, so be prepared.
+Test coverage should be mostly green and above 75%.

 ## Setting up your production environment
 This repo comes with a lot of things prepared for you.
 This includes production ready configuration.
 To get started, you’ll need to do a few things.